willinabus/app-template-custom-shipping-rates/README.md

 This template supports [quick deployment on Vercel or Netlify](https://dev.wix.com/apps-templates/template?id=0580022b-625e-4467-9f78-28cc3e618483) so you can get your app up and running in minutes.
 With quick deployment, you can:

 + Clone the app template repo and deploy a live app server instantly.
-+ Generate a pre-configured app in the [Wix Dev Center](https://dev.wix.com/docs/build-apps/developer-tools/developers-center/get-started-with-the-wix-developers-center).
++ Generate a pre-configured app in the [App Dashboard](https://dev.wix.com/docs/build-apps/develop-your-app/app-dashboard-setup/about-the-app-dashboard).
 For configuration details, read about [what deployment gives you](#what-deployment-gives-you).

 For instructions, go to the [app template page](https://dev.wix.com/apps-templates/template?id=0580022b-625e-4467-9f78-28cc3e618483).